CurveDocs/curve-resources/docs/crv-token/crv-tokenomics.md

 Where `year` is the number of years after 13th August 2020, e.g., year 1 emissions are for the period 13th August 2021 until 13th August 2022.
 The emissions for year 10 are for the period of 11th August 2030 - 11th August 2031 (2 leap years with 366 days, yet Curve assumes all years have 365 days), this would come to 48,580,938 CRV emitted for that year.

+In the smart contracts the yearly community emissions is not defined, it's actually defined as a rate of CRV emitted per second, we can convert between the yearly and per second value using the following formula:

+$$\text{Emission Rate} = \frac{\text{Yearly Community Emissions}}{365 \times 84600}$$

+We divide by $365 \times 84600$ because there is 365 days in a year and 86400 seconds in a day.

-This means that **community emissions continue for 355 years**.
-As CRV has 18 decimal places, the last 0.000000000000000001 of CRV will be distributed in year 2376.  **Emissions are hardcoded and cannot change**.
-See the [notable emission years](#notable-emission-years) below, or have a play with the [emissions calculator](#emissions-calculator) to see how much CRV will be distributed and to who in different years.
+The emission rate has 18 decimal places, this means that **emissions continue for 245 years**.
+The emission rate will be 0.000000000000000001 CRV/sec in year 2265.  **Emissions are hardcoded and cannot change**.
+See the [notable emission years](#notable-emission-years) below, or have a play with the [supply calculator](#supply-calculator) to see how much CRV will be distributed and to who in different years.

+See [this section](./crv-basics.md#how-does-the-yearly-emissions-reduction-work) of the FAQ for how the yearly reduction works.
+See [this section](./crv-basics.md#how-is-crv-minted) for how CRV is minted and added to the supply.

 ### **CRV Emissions for the next 10 years**

 See below for a chart of how the CRV will be distributed each year for the next 10 years.
 This year (2024), is the last year of the Core Team's CRV allocation vesting.
-After August 12th, 2024 all CRV emissions will be distributed to the community through gauges, and CRV inflation will fall dramatically from 20.37% to 6.34% for the year.
+After August 12th, 2024 all CRV added to the circulating supply will be distributed to the community through gauges, and CRV inflation will fall dramatically from 20.37% to 6.34% for the year.

 *Note: dashed lines are percentage values and relate to the percentage axis, other lines relate to the CRV amount axis, click on datasets to turn them on/off.*